Medications Study Guide for the PTCB Exam

 Physical incompatibilities typically result in a change that can be seen by the naked eye.
 You should always check the physical product after making the compound to make sure it is stable and compatible.
 Signs of incompatibility include:

-• Formation of a precipitate
+• formation of a precipitate

-• A color change from the original product
+• a color change from the original product

-• Separation of the ingredients
+• separation of the ingredients

-• Unexpected cloudiness
+• unexpected cloudiness

-Note: Not all incompatibility is visible.
+Note: Not all physical incompatibilities are visible.

 Chemical

-• Change in pH
+• change in pH

-• Decomposition/degradation
+• decomposition/degradation

-• Hydrolysis
+• hydrolysis

-• Oxidation-reduction reactions
+• oxidation-reduction reactions

 Medication Storage